amanda-nascimentobarbosa/sql_practice_problems/Introductory Problems.md

 ```
 **Result:**

-The result generates 2155 rows, so I decided to only show the first 10 rows.
+- 2155 rows were affeted, showing only the top 10

 | OrderID | ProductID | UnitPrice | Quantity | TotalPrice |
 |---------|-----------|-----------|----------|------------|